 - For more information, see the Web AppBuilder for ArcGIS help.

-- For more information, see the Collector for ArcGIS help.
+- Operations Dashboard for ArcGIS 10.3.3 brings new languages and bug fixes to the Windows app.
+For more information, see the Operations Dashboard for ArcGIS help.

 - Survey123 for ArcGIS 1.7 introduces a streamlined user experience for authoring smart forms from your web browser.
 The Survey123 mobile app now preserves EXIF metadata in photos captured from your device, includes over 20 new mathematical functions for user input validation, and supports preloading data from CSV files.
 The reporting and analytical capabilities in the Survey123 Hub now include options to print summary results into PDFs and enhanced drill-down views.
 For more information, see the Survey123 for ArcGIS help.